 Still not sure of where to stay in Zagreb?
 Here’s a quick last-minute list of some of the best hotels in Zagreb…

 - Looking for a central hotel on a budget?
-Book yourself a room at the budget-friendly Hotel Jadran in Donji Grad for quick access to all of the top attractions in the city centre.
+Book yourself a room at the budget-friendly Hotel Jadran in Donji Grad for quick access to all of the top things to see in the city centre.